Steven-Klavins/off-the-rails/README.md

 **Show**

-Click on show to view an article, here you will see comments and have the ability to add/remove comments.
+Click on show to view an article, here you will see comments and have the ability to add/remove them.

 **Edit**

-Click edit on an article and you can update it!
+Click the edit option an article and you can update it!

 **Delete**